albertcordina/Applicant-tracking-system/README.md

     5. Access the Application- Once the application is running, you can access it via a web browser at http://localhost:8080

                                            User Guide
 <<Describe the user interface and functionality of the application.
 Provide step-by-step instructions for users to navigate through the application and perform common tasks.
-Include screenshots or diagrams to illustrate key features and workflows.>> Overview
+Include screenshots or diagrams to illustrate key features and workflows.>>

+Overview
 This guide will help you complete the registration form on our website.
-Follow the steps below to create your account successfully.
+Follow the steps below to create your account successfully:

 1. Access the Registration page